Antondelange707/ComfyUI-AudioBatch/README.md

 - [resample_force_stereo.json](example_workflows/resample_force_stereo.json): Shows how to change the number of channels and the sample rate.

-## Usage Notes
+## &#x0001F4DD; Usage Notes

 - **AUDIO Type:** These nodes work with ComfyUI's standard "AUDIO" data type, which is a Python dictionary containing:
   - `'waveform'`: A `torch.Tensor` of shape `(batch_size, num_channels, num_samples)`.
   - `'sample_rate'`: An `int` representing the sample rate in Hz.
-- **Logging:** The nodes use Python's `logging` module.
+- **Logging:** &#x0001F50A; The nodes use Python's `logging` module.
 Debug messages can be helpful for understanding the transformations being applied.
-  You can control log verbosity through ComfyUI's startup arguments (e.g., `--preview-method auto --verbose` for more detailed ComfyUI logs which might also affect custom node loggers if they are configured to inherit levels).
+  You can control log verbosity through ComfyUI's startup arguments (e.g., `--preview-method auto --verbose DEBUG` for more detailed ComfyUI logs which might also affect custom node loggers if they are configured to inherit levels).
 The logger name used is "AudioBatch".
   You can force debugging level for these nodes defining the `AUDIOBATCH_NODES_DEBUG` environment variable to `1`.

-## Future Improvements / TODO
+## &#x0001F6E0;&#xFE0F; Future Improvements / TODO

 - Add more sophisticated downmixing options for multi-channel audio (e.g., 5.1 to stereo).
 - Allow user to choose padding value (e.g., silence, edge, reflect) for length matching in "Batch Audios".